Javatar81/cnes/README.md

 # CNES
-Cloud Native EventStore - The event store for containers
+Cloud Native Event-Store - The event store for containers

 ## A brief introduction to CNES